-The 2016-17 NBA season marks Chris Carrino’s 16th season as the radio play-by-play voice of Nets basketball, which can be heard on the team’s flagship station, Sports Radio 66 WFAN.
+Chris Carrino became the radio play-by-play voice of Nets basketball in 2002.
 Over the years, he has described some of the greatest moments in franchise history including both NBA Finals appearances in 2002 and 2003, as well as the Nets very first game in Brooklyn in 2012.

 Chris has been a part of the Nets broadcasts since 1992 when he started as a studio producer and feature reporter.
 From there he worked his way up to studio host and back up play by announcer before being promoted to full time play-by-play announcer in 2001.